 “Go Further Faster – Pin Escapes & Turtle Escapes” DVD Review

 The first installment of the “Go Further Faster” John Danaher Gi DVD Instructional series has just been released.
-We had the option to take a sneak peak just before the official release, so we had enough time to do an in-depth review.
+We had the option to take a sneak peek just before the official release, so we had enough time to do an in-depth review.
 Given the rate of release we saw with the “Enter the System” DVD series, we can expect a lot more volumes in teh near future.
 In fact, Danaher is probably already filming the next segment of his new Gi DVD series.
 The total number of DVDs that he intends to release, though, remains a mystery.

 So far, Danaher has a system for delivering digital information, much like for everything else he does.
 What we know is that he favors 8 part series, with each volume about an hours length.
 While some may be slightly shorter, there’s always a volume or two that runs nearer to the 2-hour mark.
 All in all, around 10 hours of material per DVD set is Danaher’s norm for now.
 The “Go Further Faster – Pin Escapes 7 turtle Escapes” DVD runs at just above 10 hours.

 As far as material and delivery are concerned, Danahar has proven to be extremely versatile.
-So far, he provided contents specifically tailored to the subject he is covering.
+So far, he provided content specifically tailored to the subject he is covering.
 For example, he included narrated rolls in his Kimura series.
 The first John Danaher GI DVD Instructional follows a unique pattern as well.
-You’ll notice that Danaher uses two major principles throughout – knee escapes and elbow escapes.
+You’ll notice that Danaher uses two major principles throughout – knee escapes and elbows escapes.
 The instructional is organized in sections that address escaping certain positions.
 Within each segment, the escapes are numbered rather than having distinct names.
 This makes them really easy to remember and organize.
 IN fact, let’s go into the DVD play by play:

 VOLUME 1 – Essentials Of BJJ Escapes